top of page

 From the founders, to volunteers and participants, the Growing A.R.C. community is about sharing, experiencing and working together.
 We connect through common interests at the intersection of fashion and agriculture, and develop community through respect, care and consideration for each other.

-OCM: In what ways do you nurture creativity, cultures and customs relating to dress, clothing or bodily adornment within your community?
+OC.M: In what ways do you nurture creativity, cultures and customs relating to dress, clothing or bodily adornment within your community?

-GA: Through invitation, research, learning, sharing and practice.
+Growing A.R.C.: Through invitation, research, learning, sharing and practice.

 Using the spirit of play we develop projects and activities designed around material culture and place based design.